 Instead, this method examines the possessions, liabilities, wants, and even the amount of money each spouse contributed to the union and the length of the marriage.
 Additionally, it considers the person’s spending and saving patterns and future employment prospects.
 In this approach, it makes an effort to allocate assets equitably, if perhaps not precisely equally.

 Equitable distribution takes a variety of things into account.
 One spouse can receive less money in the divorce settlement if they are more employable or educated than the other since they will be able to earn more money after the divorce.

 On the other side, that partner might be entitled to less if they were abusive or disloyal and the other blamed them for the split.
 The financial commitments of each couple, their spending and saving habits, and their ages are further considerations.

-How Do We Determine the Property Value?
+How Does a Marital Property Division Lawyer Determine the Property Value?

 While the legislation on community property states that you and your spouse own everything, you may fail to receive an equal portion.
 Instead, the court will consider your financial conditions individually and as a couple to reach an equitable ruling for both of you.